 - Get fans into a database that you control.

 So there you have it.
 This is a broad overview of a 12 week movie marketing plan that you can implement for your next title.
-You might also want to check out my sell your movie system.
+If you know someone seeking film distribution, you might also want to check out my sell your movie system.